small-tech/jsdb/README.md

 ## Performance characteristics

+  - The time complexity of reads and writes are both O(1).
   - Reads are fast (take fraction of a milisecond and are about an order of magnitude slower than direct memory reads).
   - Writes are fast (in the order of a couple of miliseconds on tests on my dev machine).